Pavel-Datsyuk-13/Pavel-Datsyuk-13/README.md

 ------------------------------------------------------- GENERAL SCRIPTS ---------------------------------------------------------

-WritedotMATjrs_v2.m - Runs loop through Gannet to convert .SDAT to .mat for in vivo spectra, also performs manual phase correction and freq correction.
+WritedotMATjrs_v2.m - Runs a loop through Gannet to convert .SDAT to .mat for in vivo spectra, also performs manual phase correction and frequency correction.

-WriteRaw4LCMjrs.m - Writes the .mat spectra to LCM .raw file
+WriteRaw4LCMjrs.m - Writes the .mat spectra to LCM .raw files

 RMS_simulation_forpaper.m - Calculates and plots RMS of metabolite as function of TE